Synovo/synovo/README.md

     * Using tools like `entr`, the contents of the website can be rebuilt on file changes.

 4. Deploy a management portal
     * To make publication more straight-forward, a dedicated development-only page can be exposed to authors to push the contents of the website to GitHub, where it is built, and deployed to the host.
 This might be achieved with a direct SSH connection to the VPS which issues commands directly from the interface, including combinations of `git commit` and `git push`, restarting services, or monitoring builds and deployments.

+5. It's possible to write a GUI webpage builder
+    A long-term goal is to simplify the web-curation process as much as possible.
+This might include graphical webpage editors.

+---

+# Copyright Notice

+This website is written and maintained by Synovo GmbH exclusively.
+It is not open to the public under any circumstances.
+If you gain access to this code, please contact [mailto:admin@synovo.com](Synovo GmbH technical administration) immediately.